 To confirm the operation of the proposed circuit, a test chip was fabricated in 65 nm process.
-A micrograph of the test chip is shown in Figure 7.
+A micrography of the test chip is shown in Fig.7.
 The test circuit is composed of 512-parallelized 10-stage inverter chains, 230-stage VDL, and other calibration circuits.
-Inverters of standard size are used for inverter chains and tap cells are placed in 10 μ m interval.
+In a circuit whose clock frequency is high, SET pulses are more likely to be captured in FFs [4].
+In such high speed circuits, the number of gate stages in combinational circuits is quite small (e.g. 10).
+To precisely evaluate SET-induced error rate in high speed circuits, 10-stage inverter chain is selected as the target circuit.
+The inverter chains consist of standard-size inverters and tap cells are placed in $10\,\mu$ m interval.
 This 230-stage VDL was designed to achieve 4.8 ps time resolution.
+The number of stages in VDL is determined so that the measurable range of SET pulse-width can cover the pulse-widths reported in literature [7], [8].
+The upper bound of measurable pulse-width is about 10 ns.
 In this implementation, larger-sized buffers are used for VDL to suppress the within-die variation.
 It is 12 times larger than the standard buffer.
+The number of parallelized inverter chains is determined from the available silicon area.

 Figure 8 shows the area ratio of target circuit to overall measurement circuit when the number of inverter chains in parallel is varied.
-Here, the overall measurement circuit includes all the circuits necessary for measurement including target, pulsewidth measurement, and calibration circuits.
-The area ratio of the test chip configuration is 16 %, and we can raise it by increasing the number of inverter chains in parallel.
+Here, the overall measurement circuit includes all the circuits necessary for measurement including target, pulse-width measurement, and calibration circuits.
+The area ratio of the test chip configuration is 16%, and we can raise it by increasing the number of inverter chains in parallel.